Raadsl/uptime-pinger/README.md

 # Acknowledgements
-Took a lot of inspiration from Pingers like: https://up.Coding398.dev and https://up.terminatorfishstudios.com, but made it with Flask
+Took a lot of inspiration for the front-end from Pingers like: https://up.Coding398.dev and https://up.terminatorfishstudios.com.
+Also learnt about '<a href="https://zink.tips/">zink</a>' there

 Also took inspiration from up.may-be.gay for the login page.
-I ended up making an entire system for it with repl owner checks etc.
+I ended up making an entire system for it with repl owner checks etc. And that was stolen from my personal website project: [raadsel.is-a.dev](https://raadsel.is-a.dev)

-Took a lot of CSS from my other project: https://raadsel.is-a.dev
+Also took a lot of CSS from my other project: [raadsel.is-a.dev](https://raadsel.is-a.dev)

 Used https://dillinger.io to create the FAQ pdf from Markdown

 # License
-This project is licensed under `the Apache License, Version 2.0`
+This project is licensed under [`the Apache License, Version 2.0`](https://www.apache.org/licenses/LICENSE-2.0)

 ```